"The big machine behind Marilyn Manson"

 But the issues between the two do raise the question: Well, if Gidget Gein was so angry, surely he'd have been defending Jessicka?
 Why not?
 It's also very interesting that it's completely left out that indeed, it had nothing to do with Jeordie how his firing was handled, and Gidget Gein rekindled his friendship with Marilyn Manson in the 2000's even appearing in the music video for (s)Aint.

 Another thing is that Daisy Berkowitz, who played guitar in the band at the time, left Marilyn Manson during the recording of Antichrist Superstar.
-(Discussed on who knew page more) He stated that he felt excluded from the band and that there was a ”lack of respect” towards him.
+He stated that he felt excluded from the band and that there was a ”lack of respect” towards him.
 He sued Marilyn Manson for breach of contract and unpaid royalties and around the same time, he joined Jack Off Jill.
+He maintained since that he did not feel very positively of Manson or Jeordie at all.
 So in 1997, as allegedly Jessicka was ”planning to come out with her story” there was an ex Marilyn Manson member in her band who also had a lot of issues towards Marilyn and Jeordie.
 Surely Daisy would have been supporting Jessicka?

 Did this lawsuit between the bands cause ”The big machine behind Manson” to do anything to Jack Off Jill?
 Not really. -Well, there was the issue with LHROOH that you read about on the LHROOH page, but that comment in the book and Jessicka being left out could have been a result of many other things too.